The UK’s strangest and least-known parking laws

-Our list of strange parking laws includes using cones or bins to reserve a space, and leaving your car more than 50cm from the kerb.
+Our list of laws includes using cones or wheelie bins to reserve a parking space, and having an excessively dirty car number plate.

 Appeal against parking tickets

-“We’d expect the majority of motorists to know not to park on double yellow lines or in disabled bays without a Blue Badge,” said Tim Alcock, head of online marketing at LeaseCar.
+“We expect the majority of motorists know not to park on double yellow lines or in disabled bays without a Blue Badge,” said Tim Alcock from LeaseCar, who compiled this list.
 “But it’s likely that fewer drivers know that allowing your parked car to build up dirt could leave you open to prosecution, as having an unreadable number plate is illegal.

 Rows of used cars in a parking lot